 DoorKing does not provide a power transformer on units sold outside of the United States.
 Use only transformers that are listed by a recognized testing laboratory to power the telephone entry system.
 An Inherently Protected Transformer must be used to power this device.
-1833, 1834 and 1835 systems require a 16.5-volt, 20 VA transformer.
+1835 system require a 16.5-volt, 20 VA transformer.
 The model 1837 requires a 16.5-volt, 40 VA transformer.